HungChien/coverage-aware-grounding-stability/README.md

 The current experiments do not support stronger claims such as:

 - GMS is a correctness probability.
-- Full top-$K$ is always significantly better than top-2.
+- Full top-K is always significantly better than top-2.
 - Explicit covariance always improves the score.
 - The plug-in Cantelli score is a finite-sample certificate.